A support theorem for Hilbert schemes of planar curves, II: Relative compactified Jacobian for non-versal families

 \begin{corollary} Let $\pi:\cC\to S$ be as in Theorem \ref{nonsing_rel_compjac}.
-If $\cC^{[d]}$ is regular along $(\cC^{[d]})_o=\rC^{[d]}$ for all $d$ then any relative fine compactified Jacobian $\ov{J}_{\cC}$ is regular along $(\ov{J}_{\cC})_o=\ov{J}_{\rC}$. \end{corollary} \begin{proof} It follows by comparing Theorem \ref{nonsing_rel_compjac} with Theorem \ref{thm:smoothness_hilb} and using that $\VV^{\delta}\subseteq \WW$. \end{proof}
+If $\cC^{[d]}$ is regular along $(\cC^{[d]})_o=\rC^{[d]}$ for all $d$, then any relative fine compactified Jacobian $\ov{J}_{\cC}$ is regular along $(\ov{J}_{\cC})_o=\ov{J}_{\rC}$. \end{corollary} \begin{proof} It follows by comparing Theorem \ref{nonsing_rel_compjac} with Theorem \ref{thm:smoothness_hilb} and using that $\VV^{\delta}\subseteq \WW$. \end{proof}

-The implication in the above Corollary can be reversed if $\rC$ is irreducible because in this case $\WW=\VV^{\delta}$ by Lemma \ref{propW}\eqref{propW1bis}; we expect that this is no longer true whenever $\rC$ is not irreducible, see Remark \ref{sharp}.
+The implication in the above Corollary can be reversed if $\rC$ is irreducible because in this case $\WW=\VV^{\delta}$ by Lemma \ref{propW}\eqref{propW1bis}; if $\rC$ is a reducible nodal curve this is not true, in view of Remark \ref{sharp}, and we expect it not to be true for every reducible curve with planar singularities.
+This would follow from Conjecture 5.14.